-- a.
+a.
 The PLF will pay those sums that a COVERED PARTY becomes legally obligated to pay as DAMAGES because of CLAIMS arising out of a COVERED ACTIVITY to which this Plan applies.
-No other obligation or liability to pay sums or perform acts or services is covered unless specifically provided for under Subsection 2 Defense. - b.
-This Plan applies only to CLAIMS first made against a COVERED PARTY during the COVERAGE PERIOD. - (1) The applicable COVERAGE PERIOD for a CLAIM will be the earliest of: - (a) When a lawsuit is filed or an arbitration or ADR proceeding is formally initiated; or - (b) When notice of a CLAIM is received by any COVERED PARTY or by the PLF; or - (c) When the PLF first becomes aware of facts or circumstances that reasonably could be expected to be the basis of a CLAIM; or - (d) When a claimant intends to make a CLAIM but defers assertion of the CLAIM for the purpose of obtaining coverage under a later COVERAGE PERIOD and the COVERED PARTY knows or should know that the COVERED ACTIVITY that is the basis of the CLAIM could result in a CLAIM. - (2) Two or more CLAIMS that are SAME OR RELATED CLAIMS, whenever made, will all be deemed to have been first made at the time the earliest such CLAIM was first made.
-However, this provision will not apply to YOU if YOU have no other coverage from any source applicable to the CLAIM (or that would have been applicable but for exhaustion of limits under that coverage). - c.
+No other obligation or liability to pay sums or perform acts or services is covered unless specifically provided for under Subsection 2 - Defense.

+b.
+This Plan applies only to CLAIMS first made against a COVERED PARTY during the COVERAGE PERIOD.

+(1) The applicable COVERAGE PERIOD for a CLAIM will be the earliest of:

+(a) When a lawsuit is filed or an arbitration or ADR proceeding is formally initiated; or

+(b) When notice of a CLAIM is received by any COVERED PARTY or by the PLF; or

+(c) When the PLF first becomes aware of facts or circumstances that reasonably could be expected to be the basis of a CLAIM; or

+(d) When a claimant intends to make a CLAIM but defers assertion of the CLAIM for the purpose of obtaining coverage under a later COVERAGE PERIOD and the COVERED PARTY knows or should know that the COVERED ACTIVITY that is the basis of the CLAIM could result in a CLAIM.

+(2) Two or more CLAIMS that are SAME OR RELATED CLAIMS, whenever made, will all be deemed to have been first made at the time the earliest such CLAIM was first made.
+This provision will apply to YOU only if YOU have coverage from any source applicable to the earliest such SAME OR RELATED CLAIM (whether or not the available limits of liability of such prior policy or plan are sufficient to pay any liability or CLAIM).

+c.
 This Plan applies only to SUITS brought in the United States, its territories or possessions, Canada, or the jurisdiction of any Indian Tribe in the United States.
 This Plan does not apply to SUITS brought in any other jurisdiction, or to SUITS brought to enforce a judgment rendered in any jurisdiction other than the United States, its territories or possessions, Canada, or the jurisdiction of any Indian Tribe in the United States.